sjanahan/tech-rough-draft/00-driving-large-project.md

 presence, and even for Jet itself to monetize its digital real estate.

-At Jet we were the Growth Engineering Team, responsible for the systems that allowed Jet to grow to 1 million users even faster that Instagram.
+At Jet we were the Growth Engineering Team, responsible for the systems that allowed Jet to grow to 1 million users even faster than Instagram.

 When Jet's Engineering teams were reallocated towards Walmart Labs in June 2019, we were lucky enough to keep >90% of the squad together and Walmart Lab's Health